bebetaro/nextjs-typescript-blog/posts/complete-tutorial.md

 This is so interesting tutorial and a lot of fun!
 Because I know React and TypeScript but I didn't know SSR & SSG...
-However thorough this course, I learned both of them and when I should use SSG or not, or SSR or not.
+However thorough this course, I learned both of them and I realize when I should use SSG or SSR for pre-fetching.
+And also when I should use Client-Side, not SSR or SSG.
 This knowledge is a big fruit of this lesson.

 ### Lastly